 The State Mission

-The Army National Guard’s state mission is perhaps the most visible and well known.
+The National Guard’s state mission is perhaps the most visible and well known.
 Nearly everyone has seen or heard of Guard units responding to battle fires or helping communities deal with floods, tornadoes, hurricanes, snowstorms or other emergency situations.
 In times of civil unrest, the citizens of a state can rest assured that the Guard will be ready to respond, if needed.

 - Maintain Operational Readiness – Be Prepared to serve wherever and whenever called upon, whether locally or globally

 - Effectively Support Universal Domestic Response – Partner with civil authorities to respond to natural disasters and civil disturbances to serve the citizens of Oklahoma

 - Uphold Timeless Traditions of the National Guard – Build great citizens and families within our organization which continues our culture of community service

 - That is known by our ethical leadership and our unparalleled integrity

 - That embraces diversity and equal opportunity and that is representative of the communities we serve, in race, genderand ethnicity